 If this does not work, I recommend closing the account and asking for your details to be deleted as soon as legally allowed.
 Wait a few years and you can sign-up again.

-Just because you receive a gubbing email, does not mean your matched-betting career coming to an end.
-There are still plenty of opportunities and I hope that after reading this post, you feel more optimistic about your matched-betting future.
+Receiving a gubbing email does not mean your matched-betting career is coming to an end.
+There are still plenty of opportunities to make money from matched betting without free bets.
 In particular, you can make money from gubbed accounts with the following ways:

 - Arbs (avoid as much as possible)

 - Extra places

 - Find offers that you are still eligible for